top of page

 5. Delivering Content

-Once the device is connected to Intune, the device will download and acts on the queued command, this can be deploying the device restriction, iOS updates, compliance policy, and when Intune wants to install an app it sends a push notification to the device, the device checks in and process an Install Application command and then fetches the actual app file from the App Store or a local network caching server.
+Once the device is connected to Intune, the device will download and act on the queued command, this can be deploying the device restriction, iOS updates, or compliance policy, and when Intune wants to install an app it sends a push notification to the device, the device checks in and process an Install Application command and then fetches the actual app file from the App Store or a local network caching server.

 Below are some of the Host, Ports, and protocols used while a device is setting setup for iOS